zero-plusplus/vscode-operate-from-autohotkey/README.md

     <td><code>operate-from-autohotkey.copy.context.json</code></td>
     <td>
         Copy context information in JSON format.<br /><br />
-        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-cursor.
+        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-caret.
     </td>
 </tr>
 <tr>
     <td><code>operate-from-autohotkey.copy.context.json.pretty</code></td>
     <td>
         Copy context information in human-readable JSON format.<br /><br />
-        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-cursor.
+        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-caret.
     </td>
 </tr>
 <tr>
     <td><code>operate-from-autohotkey.copy.context.flattenJson</code></td>
     <td>
         Copy context information in flatten JSON format.<br /><br />
-        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-cursor.
+        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-caret.
     </td>
 </tr>
 <tr>
     <td><code>operate-from-autohotkey.copy.context.flattenJson.pretty</code></td>
     <td>
-        Copy context information in flatten human-readable JSON format.<br /><br />
+        Copy context information in human-readable flatten JSON format.<br /><br />
-        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-cursor.
+        Besides being able to retrieve a lot of information at once, you can also retrieve information on all selections of the multi-caret.
     </td>
 </tr>
 </table>